bytzcurrency/slate-mn-setup/README.md

 **Introduction**

 These steps are designed to help a user setup a masternode without using any scripts.
-These beneficial because a user can use these steps to setup his or her masternode in any Operating system environment.
+These are beneficial because a user can use these steps to setup his or her masternode on any operating system environment.